asn32/weighted-nmf/README.md

 # Weighted Non-Negative Matrix Factorization

 ## About
 `wNMF` implements a simple version of Non-Negative Matrix Factorization (NMF) that utilizes a weight matrix to weight the importance of each feature in each sample of the data matrix to be factorized.

-It mimics the `sklearn` model API, as well as allows access to results from multiple optimization runs.
+`wNMF` is easy to use, because it behaves like an `sklearn.decomposition` model, but also allows for multiple fitting attempts.

 More information about the modified multiplicative update algorithim utilized can be found here:
 [Blondel, Vincent & Ho, Ngoc-Diep & Van Dooren, Paul.
 (2007).
 Weighted Nonnegative Matrix Factorization and Face Feature Extraction](https://pdfs.semanticscholar.org/e20e/98642009f13686a540c193fdbce2d509c3b8.pdf)